 SWK 434 Social Work Practice II Three Credit Hours This course emphasize the development of social work skills for working with communities, large organizations and in areas of social administration, utilizing the planned change approach.
 The application of these skills is interwoven with knowledge of human behavior and the social environment, social policy and the applicability of research.
 Social Work Seniors Only.
 Fall Semester.

-Prerequisites: SWK 330, 334, 335, SOC 432, BIO 240, MTh 136 or PSY 233 paper.
-Social Work Seniors Only.
-Prerequisites: MTH 136 or PSY 233, SWK 431
+Prerequisites: SWK 330, 334, 335, SOC 432, BIO 240, MTh 136 or PSY 233

 SWK 436 Senior Investigative Paper I